ntop/ntopng/doc/src/using_with_nprobe_agent.rst

 Where:

-- *-i* specifies on which port ntopng has to listen for incoming data (see the port is 1234, the same used for nprobe-mini below)
+- *-i* specifies on which port ntopng has to listen for incoming data (see the port is 1234, the same used for nprobe-agent below)
 - *-m* specifies the local network of interest.

-*nProbe Mini Configuration*
+*nProbe Agent Configuration*

 .. code:: bash

-   nprobe-mini -v --zmq tcp://127.0.0.1:1234c
+   nprobe-agent -v --zmq tcp://127.0.0.1:1234c

 Use Cases